Article Badge Image

 8. Wait for approval

-Depending on the insurance company, this can take anywhere from a few days (if no medical exam is required), or a few weeks.
+Depending on the insurance company, this can take anywhere from a few days (if no medical exam is required) to a few weeks.

 Online life insurance providers typically have a streamlined application process that does not require a medical exam.

 They can typically provide approval within a few days.
-But that mostly applies the term life insurance policies only.
+But that mainly applies to the term life insurance policies only.

 If you’re taking permanent life insurance, or if you’re older or have health conditions, policy approval can take several weeks.